Baby Rubber Plant, Blunt-Leaved Peperomia, etc.

 Peperomia obtusifolia var. variegata ‘Golden’

 Peperomia obtusifolia (L.) A.Dietr. is the correct and accepted name for this species of Peperomia.
 It was described by Albert Gottfried Dietrich in Species Plantarum, Edition 6, in 1831.
-It was described by Carl Linnaeus as Piper obtusifoliumin Species Plantarum in 1753.
+It was first named and described as Piper obtusifolium by Carl Linnaeus in Species Plantarum in 1753.

 I bought this Peperomia obtusifolia var. variegata ‘Golden from Lowe’s in Greenville, Mississippi in 2012 while I was living at the mansion in Leland.
 The tag said it was an Exotic Angel selection which is a division of Costa Farms.
 Peperomia obtusifolia var. variegata is “NOT” an officially recognized infraspecific name.
 There are several infraspecific names listed but they are all synonyms of Peperomia obtusifolia.